Rafiya1199/git-github/Project3/README.md

+Create a code deploy application using Terraform to deploy a lambda function using Blue/Green strategy.

 # How to deploy and test tf code

 - When lambda is deployed for the first time, the variables lambda_version & lambda_alias_version is equal to 1.